nasa/GeneLab-Training/On-Demand/Access_Processing_JN.md

 ![stoping_gitpod](https://github.com/user-attachments/assets/b206ba30-32e3-4d20-bffd-dbcf5daa9cdf)

-16. You are now ready to **return to Canvas and upload your completed JN and HTML files**, that you downloaded in steps 11 and 12 above, to show you successfully completed the steps of the JN assigned in this hands-on activity.
+16. You are now ready to **return to Canvas and upload your completed JN and HTML files**, that you downloaded in steps 11 and 12 above, to show you successfully completed the steps of the JN assigned in this MODULE.

 <br>